jawadstalker/FantasyBookNotifier/README.md

-character names from text in English and Persian, summarizes long English texts, and provides book recommendations using TF‑IDF similarity.
+character names from text in English and Persian, summarizes long English texts, and provides book recommendations using TF‑IDF similarity. it could get a lot of cool features
 This documentation explains all components, APIs, models, installation steps, and usage instructions.